• Skip to primary navigation

 The VR experience to discover the building behind the museum

 At the end of the tour, a virtual reality experience invites you to discover the former TUP factory, founded in 1953, which today houses the Red History Museum.
 This socialist industrial site played a key role in the Croatian War of Independence.
 The VR headset authentically recreates the atmosphere of this historic factory.
-You can visualize the buildings and understand their function, enriching your immersion in Dubrovnik’s socialist context and collective memory.
+You visualize the buildings and understand their function, enriching your immersion in Dubrovnik’s socialist context and collective memory.

 Museum of Red History, Dubrovnik - VR Experience